Macarena Sánchez: Football feminism

 Sánchez is a self-described football feminist.
 She was quoted by La Izquierda Diario as saying, "Women's football grows because women push it, but there are men who do not want us at that level".
-She was quoted in Clarin as saying, "I want to be a feminist and dissident footballer because we have to run away from the contamination that football has, which is very violated and polluted by the business, it is a lot of money and football, I would like to see it with a new identity and I think that is new.
+She was quoted in Clarín as saying, "I want to be a feminist and dissident footballer because we have to run away from the contamination that football has, which is very violated and polluted by the business, it is a lot of money and football, I would like to see it with a new identity and I think that is new.
 We can contribute to women's identity, and because we want to make a living from this."

 While she loved football unconditionally as a young player, more exposure to the political side of the sport changed that.
 Her parents were the ones who inspired her foray into feminist political activism, having been politically active themselves.
 Having played internationally for her club, she perceives Argentina is being about in the middle in South America when it comes to support for the women's game.
 Her activism played a role in her decision to sue her club.

 Sánchez has a tattoo of Frida Kahlo, which she got in 2017.
 She views it as an extension of her feminist beliefs as Khalo was: "at the time in which she lived, someone who fought for her rights with many things against her, such as the accident she suffered, but in the end she overcame everything.
 And she moved in a macho environment like painting, and could also achieve what she wanted."

 The first edition of the Foro Sudamericano de Jugadoras de Fútbol took place in Chile in August 2018.
 It was organized by Asociación Nacional de Jugadoras del Fútbol Femenino.
 One of its goals was to address the need for professionalization in women's football in South America.